AviralSinghPal/files-upload/README.md

 ## Features

+- **Hasselfree login:** sign in with just your Email Id directly.

 - **Multiple file types supported:** Store any kind of file, including documents, images, videos, and more.

-- **Access from anywhere:** Log in to your FileHub account from any device with an internet connection to access your files.
+- **Access from anywhere:** Log in to your Upload Central account from any device with an internet connection to access your files.

 ## Get started